 - Spatial Competition and Cross-border Shopping (with Brian Knight), American Economic Journal: Economic Policy, November 2012

 This paper investigates competition between jurisdictions in the context of cross-border shopping for state lottery tickets.
 Our theoretical model, in which consumers consider both travel costs and lottery payoffs, predicts that per-resident sales should be more responsive to prices in small states with densely populated borders.
 Using weekly sales data from US lotteries and drawing identification from the rollover feature of jackpots, we estimate this responsiveness and find large effects that vary significantly across states.
 Using these estimates, we show that competitive pressures from neighboring states may lead to substantially lower optimal prices.

 - Momentum and Social Learning in Presidential Primaries (with Brian Knight), Journal of Political Economy, December 2010

 This paper investigates social learning in sequential voting systems.
 In the econometric model, candidates experience momentum effects when their performance in early states exceeds expectations.
 The empirical application uses daily polling data from the 2004 presidential primary.
 We find that Kerry benefited from surprising wins in early states and took votes away from Dean.
 Owing to these momentum effects, early voters had up to five times the influence of late voters in the selection of candidates, and this helps to explain the distribution of advertising expenditures.
 Finally, we use the estimated model to conduct two counterfactual experiments.

-- Formation and Dynamics of Ethnic Neighborhoods (with Tianran Dai and Sanghoon Lee, working title, in progress)
+- The Structure and Growth of Ethnic Neighborhoods (with Tianran Dai)